lvc-vc/lvc-vc-demo/index.md

 ## Audio Demos

-This page contains voice conversion demos for audio files from the [VCTK Corpus](https://datashare.ed.ac.uk/handle/10283/3443).
+This page contains voice conversion demos for LVC-VC applied to audio files from the [VCTK Corpus](https://datashare.ed.ac.uk/handle/10283/3443).
+We provide comparisons with six other models: AdaIN-VC, AGAIN-VC, AutoVC, AutoVC-F0, Blow, and NVC-Net.
 <!-- Additionally, it contains un-targeted voice anonymization demos for audio files from VCTK and from the [Local Voices Network (LVN)](https://cortico.ai/platform/).
 Please refer to our paper for the methodology. -->

 ### Navigation